EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 ## RocksDB Compaction stats

-There are two great tools that can help you debug RocksDB's performance:
+When debugging performance, there are some tools that can help you:

 **statistics** -- Set this to `rocksdb::CreateDBStatistics()`.